Dealing with aggressive behaviours

 In 1998 John Faisandier had a vision that he could help people manage emotions at work.
-He saw that people in organisations did not deal well with angry and upset customers or colleagues.
-He believed that people could learn to manage their own emotions and respond well to others when they were being difficult because of their emotional reactions.
+He saw that people in organisations did not deal well with angry, upset, and aggressive customers or colleagues.
+He believed that people could learn to manage their own emotions and de-escalate situations when others were being difficult because of their emotional reactions.
 He wanted workplaces to become more effective and more satisfying places to work.
+This meant workers would be more resilient.

-Over the past twenty years he’s worked with thousands of people, he’s study the research and he’s thought deeply about this topic which has led him to write a book, create stimulating workshops and develop interactive online training that produce results.
+Over more than twenty years he’s worked with thousands of people.
+He’s studied the research and he’s thought deeply about this topic.
+John has written a book, created stimulating workshops and developed interactive online training that produces results.

-Thriving Under Fire (TUF) is a training programme to help people deal with difficult people.
+Thriving Under Fire (TUF) is a training programme to help your people deal with difficult & aggressive people.

-- We have worked with thousands of people since 1999
+- Thousands of people have done the course since 1999

 - We understand the challenges people face when dealing with difficult people